 As wealth gradually started to (unevenly) spread in the world, we have been exponentially pushed to desire more goods and use an increasing amount of money to get stuff or requiring a certain type of services.
-As has consumerism has started more and more to go extreme, in the last decades new approach to the market and trade has been developing within the society.
+As has consumerism has started to become more extreme, in the last decades new approaches to the market and trade have been developing within society.
 As the name itself suggests, sharing economy is a socio-economic modeled based on the exchange of tangible and intangible assets between two (or more) parts (i.e. peer-to-peer, business-to-business, business-to-consumer).

-Whether it comes under the form of car-sharing business or a shop where you can swap your items for others, sharing economy has been developing quite steadily in the last decades.
-In some cases, this model provide people with services or goods – in exchange for theirs – they wouldn’t otherwise afford.
+Whether it is in the form of car-sharing business or a shop where you can swap your items for others, sharing economy has been developing quite steadily in the last decades.
+In some cases, this model provides people with services or goods – in exchange for theirs – they wouldn’t otherwise afford.
 Access to assets is more valued over single ownership, and their production directly involves the participants in a collaborative way – making it, to some extent, more sustainable, and fun too.

 So, any idea of where to find some spots which are based on this sharing economy model?
 Here we have our own particular list of some cool places and fresh initiatives you might want to check out.
 These are only few of our suggestions – our Spotters have written about other interesting places that could fit in this article, and while you’re browsing either through our cities’ blog or our website blog you might surely chance upon them.

-Once a month, some volunteers organises an event called “Izmenjevalnica”, meaning “exchange shop”.
+Once a month, some volunteers organize an event called “Izmenjevalnica“, meaning “exchange shop”.
 Organised at Ljubljana’s Red Cross, it has been conceived as a creative way to promote solidarity and help to less fortunate strata of society.
-All you have to do is to bring some primary goods (soap, or imperishable food), and in exchange you’ll get a coupon that you can use to buy clothes (clearly, most of them are worth more than a coupon).
-Beside the fact that you can find some cool pieces, you will be doing something good for the others.
+All you have to do is to bring some primary goods (soap, or imperishable food), and in exchange, you’ll get a coupon that you can use to buy clothes (clearly, most of them are worth more than a coupon).
+Besides the fact that you can find some cool pieces, you will be doing something good for the others.